Technical SEO Audit Checklist

 2. Indexation

-- No important pages in “Crawled — currently not indexed” state (indicates a quality or duplication issue)
+- No important pages in “Crawled - currently not indexed” state.
+This indicates a quality or duplication issue

-- No important pages in “Discovered — currently not indexed” state (may indicate crawl budget or internal linking issue)
+- No important pages in “Discovered - currently not indexed” state.
+This may indicate crawl budget or internal linking issues

 - No important pages with noindex tag (check crawl export for noindex on pages that should rank)

-- No important pages blocked by robots.txt but still appearing in the index (URL without description in SERPs)
+- No important pages blocked by robots.txt but still appearing in the index.
+URLs appear without description in SERPs if this occurs

 - Faceted navigation / filter URLs are either blocked, canonicalised, or have noindex as appropriate